 David Valadao was born and raised in Hanford, California, in the heart of the San Joaquin Valley.
 His family emigrated from the Azores, Portugal, and built a dairy farming operation in Kings County.
 Valadao grew up working on the family farm, attended the College of the Sequoias, and went into the family dairy business — Triple V Dairy — before entering politics.
 He served in the California State Assembly from 2010 to 2012 before running for Congress in the newly created CA-21 district (now renumbered CA-22 after redistricting).

 He won his first congressional term in 2012 and served through 2018, when he lost by a narrow margin to Democrat TJ Cox in a race that was not called for weeks.
 After Cox was later indicted on fraud charges and the seat was open, Valadao ran again in 2020 and won, returning to Congress in 2021.
-He was one of ten Republicans who voted to impeach President Trump following January 6, a decision that carried significant political risk in a Republican primary.
+He was one of ten Republicans who voted to impeach President Trump following January 6, a decision that carried significant political risk in a Republican base.
 He survived a primary challenge from a Trump-backed opponent and has held the seat since, winning in 2022 and 2024 with comfortable margins as the district’s PVI proved more favorable than prior cycles.

 Valadao sits on the House Appropriations Committee, where he has been an active advocate for Central Valley water infrastructure funding and agricultural programs.
 His family dairy background and his personal experience with the water fights that define Central Valley politics give him credibility on these issues that is rare among legislators.